canonical/sphinx-docs-starter-pack/docs/how-to/custom-templates.md

 ### Add icon for GitHub link in header

-To customize the default header by adding an icon for the GitHub link, first make a copy of [header.html] in the {file}`_templates` folder.
+To customize the default header by adding an icon for the GitHub link, first make a copy of [header.html] in the {file}`docs/_templates` folder.

 Then modify the conditional statement related to the GitHub URL with your code.